All Teams Qualified for VALORANT Masters Santiago

 Kaustavmani Choudhury

-With the regional Kickoff tournaments finally wrapping up, the first pieces of the 2026 international puzzle are falling into place.
+With the regional Kickoff tournaments finally wrapped up, the pieces of the 2026 international puzzle have finally fallen into place.
 VALORANT Masters Santiago in Chile will be the season’s first global test, and the early list of qualified squads already mixes brand-new stories with familiar contenders.

 VCT China: